 Irish ham is salty and sweet with a touch of spiciness from evergreen.
 The ham requires cooking before serving on your family table.
 People will buy this ham and soak it overnight on Christmas and Easter.

 People will display the ham in spiral slices garnished or basted in savory sauces.
-Basting sauce is usually savory, like mustard, beer, or whisky.
-However, sweet versions like brown sugar or honey will satisfy your desire.
+The basting sauce is usually savory, like mustard, beer, or whisky.
+However, sweet versions like brown sugar or honey are also available to refresh your palate.

 16. Serrano Ham Or Jamón Serrano

-Jamón Serrano or Serrano ham is also called ‘mountain ham’ because of the requirement for a higher-elevated drying shed in the curing and aging process.
+Jamón Serrano or Serrano ham is also called ‘mountain ham’ because of the requirement for a drying shed at high elevations for the curing and aging process.
 This dry-cured ham is often boiled or baked in a salted solution.

 Serrano can be the best air-fried morning meal for your family.
 The red meat will wow you with a dazzling appearance when sliced.
-Serrano ham has less fat and moisture with a deeper flavor compared to Prosciutto ham.
+This type of ham has less fat and moisture with a deeper flavor compared to Prosciutto ham.

 It takes around 24 months to make this Serrano ham from start to finish.
 With a slightly salty flavor and soft texture, Serrano ham will not disappoint you.
 The ham is often displayed as a huge leg with a nice golden brown cover.